 Tips for Making Ina Garten’s Vanilla Cupcake Recipe

 - There were some complaints about dry cupcakes.
 Personally, I think 30 minutes may be too long for these simple cupcakes.
-Check them at the 20 minute mark.
+PRO-Tip: Check the vanilla cupcakes at the 20 minute mark.
 If a toothpick inserted into the middle of the cupcake comes out clean, they’re ready to pull out of the oven.

-- To play it extra safe, when you start smelling the sweet delicious aroma of these vanilla cupcakes, it’s time to take a peek through the oven window.
+- To play it extra safe, when you start smelling the sweet delicious aroma of this easy vanilla cupcakes recipe, it’s time to take a peek through the oven window.
 If the tops look mounded and lightly browned, it would be wise to check for doneness at this point in the baking process.

 - Another way to test cakes and cupcakes is to tap your index finger onto the middle of one cupcake (or cake).
 If it springs right back, the cupcakes are fully baked.
 If an indentation remains, they need more time in the oven.
 If you’re unsure, try a toothpick and if you see any batter on it, bake a little longer.

 - If you pull a cake or cupcakes out of the oven too soon, you cannot return them to the oven to finish baking.
 But you also can’t fix an over baked cupcake.